 NDAA’s mission is to be the voice of America’s prosecutors and to support their efforts to protect the rights and safety of the people.

-For more information on the role prosecutors play in the
+View this video for more information on the role prosecutors play in the safety of local communities.

-NDAA is recognized as the leading source of national expertise on the prosecution function and is a valuable resource not only for our members, but also for the media, academia, government, and the communities our members serve.
-Governed by a board of directors made up of appointees chosen by states’ prosecuting associations and current and past NDAA officers, our executive leadership, staff, and board members routinely provide expert policy advice, data, and testimony to the United States Congress and the Executive Branch on a wide variety of criminal justice issues.
+As the leading source of national expertise on the prosecution function, NDAA is a valuable resource not only for our members, but also for the media, academia, government, and the communities our members serve.
+Governed by a Board of Directors made up of appointees chosen by states’ prosecuting associations and current and past NDAA officers, our executive leadership, staff, and board members routinely provide expert policy advice, data, and testimony to the United States Congress and the Executive Branch on a wide variety of criminal justice issues.
 NDAA also provides amicus curiae briefs to the United States Supreme Court and engages on judicial decisions that impact the work of prosecutors throughout the country to maintain a high standard of ethics and professional responsibility.